Silex/docker-emacs/templates/README.md

 ## Contributions

 Yes please!
-You should mostly do your modifications to `images.yml` or inside the `/templates` directory, then run `bin/update` to apply the changes.
+You should mostly do your modifications to `images.yml` or inside the `/templates` directory, then run `bin/images generate` to apply the changes.